Bladetrain3r/Solar_Run/Post_MVP_Changes.md

   - Added class of placeable in the editor
   - Low walls and ditches to start
   - Random maps spawn one or two per checkpoint on track load
-- Screensaver mode: Load a track in zen mode, attach a camera to one of the traffic entities, no HUD
+- Screensaver mode: Load a track in zen mode, spawn a player object that acts like a slow mover, no HUD or active control.

 ## Planet Base Visuals
 - Base planets each have different heightmap tuning